-----

 - Coalton, Ohio, USA

 A. Hi again.
-The anodizing can be stripped in a mixture of chromic-phosphoric acid, and then the article re-anodized, left undyed in natural aluminum color, and sealed.
-But depending on the alloy, it's hard to get the aluminum "clear" and keep it clear during anodizing (copper and other alloying materials will darken it).
+The anodizing can be stripped in a mixture of chromic-phosphoric acid, and then the article re-anodized, and left undyed in natural color, and sealed.
+But depending on the alloy, it's hard to keep the aluminum "clear" during anodizing (the copper and other alloying materials will darken it) -- that's probably why they're only available in black.

-Alternately the anodizing can be stripped and the article nickel-chrome plated.
-Both approaches will give a hard surface, but both involve some dimensional changes that must be studied, as dimension will be lost when the anodizing is stripped, and added back when it is re-anodized or plated.
+Alternately the anodizing can be stripped and the article electroless nickel plated.
+Either will give a hard surface, but both involve some dimensional changes that must be studied, as dimension will be lost when the anodizing is stripped, and added back when it is re-anodized or plated.
+And the adhesion of the electroless nickel in this application may be questionable.

 These processes aren't easy and I think you should try to talk to a plating shop about them.
 Good luck.